JetBrains/compose-multiplatform/tutorials/Development_for_Android/README.md

 ## Versioning

-Compose Multiplatform 1.0.0 references Jetpack Compose 1.1.0-beta02.
-If you want to use higher version, you could explicitly add Jetpack Compose dependencies to the Android module like this
+Compose Multiplatform 1.0.0 references Jetpack Compose `1.1.0-beta02`.
+If one wants to use a different version, they could explicitly override Jetpack Compose dependencies to the Android module like this

 ```kotlin
 configurations.all {